 If your tongue is sore, swollen or an unusual colour, sensation or pattern, it is important to have it checked as it can be a symptom of an underlying issue.

 Examination of the tongue is part of our routine oral health checkup.
-Oral cancer is usually found on the lateral sides of tongue, so we check for that.
+Oral cancer is usually found on the lateral sides of the tongue, so we check for that.

 The size of the tongue is also important.
 Sometimes large tongues (macroglossia) can point to a snoring issue and sleep apnea-related issues, as the swelling blocks the passage of air.
 Bite marks on the side of the tongue indicate chewing or teeth-grinding where the tongue gets caught in the way, so these can all be little signs that someone might be grinding or clenching, which can indicate problems such as stress.